-Small Islands and Big Impacts – Studying Global and Local, Ecological and Social Effects on Coral Reef EcosystemsSubmit Manuscript no this topic Topic Articles: 0
+Small Islands and Big Impacts – Studying Global and Local, Ecological and Social Effects on Coral Reef EcosystemsSubmit Manuscript on this topic

 This Research Topic follows from a conference in September 2015 in Makassar (South Sulawesi, Indonesia), on ’Small Islands Research In Tropical Regions (SIRTRe) - The Spermonde Archipelago and other Case Studies”.
 It will present the essence of three decades of research on the Spermonde Archipelago along with new research contributions, and provide an integrative and interdisciplinary analysis of social-ecological complexities of feedback processes linking ecological developments of coral reefs systems with resource use dynamics.
 Employing a small-island lens, particular attention will be paid to